 During high season (May to September), the towers of the cathedral are open to the public and have viewing platforms on the top.
 From there, you can admire not only the surrounding views but also the cathedral itself!

 3. The Leaning House – Town Hall Square is a quaint little square surrounded by beautiful houses.
 One of them is the Leaning House – a building that slightly resembles the Pisa Tower in Italy.
 This one houses an art museum (Tartu Kunstimuuseum).
-Note: Every last Friday of the month the admission is 1 euro only (as of 2022)!
+Note: Every last Friday of the month the admission is 1 euro only, usually costing 6 euros (as of 2023)!

 5. Eesti Rahva Muuseum (ERM) – The Estonian National Museum is the biggest museum in the country and offers its visitors a view into the ethnographic history of Estonia.
 There is a ton to see so allocate plenty of time to explore the exhibitions (3+ hours).
 Travel Pro Tip: Ask for a language card to be able to read the texts in English, in case they don’t offer you one.
 Let the staff explain to you how it works.